theduffreport/amyehodge.github.io/Beginning_SQL/BeginningSQL.md

 There are many other aggregate functions included in SQL including MAX, MIN, and AVG.

-***From the surveys table, can we use one query to output the total weight, average weight, and the min and max weights?
-How about the range of weight?***
+***Exercise 5: From the surveys table, can we use one query to output the total weight, average weight, and the min and max weights?***

 Now, let's see how many individuals were counted in each species.
 We do this using a GROUP BY clause